staskopernik/materialize/README.md

 # Materialize
-The site was created using the framework Materialize.
+The site was created using the <b>framework Materialize.</b